-Integer Stores whole number a=10 BooleanBoolean is used to represent the truth values of the expressions.
-It has two values True & False Result = True Floating point Stores numbers with fractional part x=5.5 Complex Stores a number having real and imaginary part num=a+bj String Immutable sequences (After creation values cannot be changed in-place) Stores text enclosed in single or double quotes name= "Ria") List Mutable sequences (After creation values can be changed in-place) Stores list of comma separated values of any data type between square [] lst=[ 25, 15.6, "car", "XY"] Tuple Immutable sequence (After creation values cannot be changed in-place) Stores list of comma separated values of any data type between parentheses () tup=(11, 12.3, "abc") Set Set is an unordered collection of values of any type Dictionary Unordered set of comma-separated key:value pairs within braces {} dict= { 1 : "One", 2: "Two", 3: "Three"}
+Integer Stores whole number a=10 Boolean Boolean is used to represent the True and False values of the expressions.
+Result = True Floating point Stores numbers with fractional part x=5.5 Complex Stores a number having real and imaginary part num=a+bj String Immutable sequences (After creation values cannot be changed in-place) Stores text enclosed in single or double quotes name= "Ria" List Mutable sequences (After creation values can be changed in-place) Stores list of comma separated values of any data type between square [] lst=[25, 15.6, "car", "XY"] Tuple Immutable sequence (After creation values cannot be changed in-place) Stores list of comma separated values of any data type between parentheses () tup=(11, 12.3, "abc") Set Set is an unordered collection of values, of any type, with no duplicate entry. s = { 25, 3, 3.5} Dictionary Unordered set of comma-separated key:value pairs within braces {} dict= { 1 : "One", 2: "Two", 3: "Three"}